 • Lower weight (a CC rotor weighs only approximately 25% of the weight of a similar cast iron rotor)

 Disadvantages are the higher costs and lower friction at temperatures below optimum temperatures of operation.

 A few words about brake boosters:

 One disadvantage of a booster is that it usually does not assist from zero to maximum in a linear way, thus making it harder to prevent wheel lock-up when aiming at maximum deceleration and threshold braking.
-If you have a booster (often used with a pedal ratio of around 3:1) and want to get rid of it, then keep in mind that you might want to change out the brake pedal assembly for one with a higher ratio (6:1 or 7:1 for example) to keep the pedal pressure required for maximum deceleration at a comfortable level.
+If you have a booster (often used with a pedal ratio of around 3:1) and want to get rid of it, then keep in mind that you will need to change out the brake pedal assembly for one with a higher ratio (usually 6:1 or 7:1) to keep the pedal pressure required for maximum deceleration at a comfortable level.